dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 ##Adding markup within the loop
 Let us turn our attention back to template-parts/post-loop.php which currently only has `<h2><?php the_title(); ?></h2>` in it.
-Remember, this is the content inside our Loop, which it output for each post we have.
-We probably want to display something besides the title, perhaps we want to show who wrote each post and a short excerpt of the content.
+Remember, this is the content inside our Loop, which is output for each post we have.
+We probably want to display something besides the title, perhaps we want to show who wrote each post and the post content itself.
 In anticipation of our new content, let's give it some basic markup so we can target it with styles later.
 We'll start by wrapping everything in an `<article>` tag as well as adding two more empty `<divs>` under the `<h2>` title - give the first `<div>` the class of `author` and the second the class of `post-content`.
-The file show now look like:
+The file should now look like:

 ```
 <article class="post-archive">